Peter Molyneux

 Peter Douglas Molyneux OBE (/ˈmɒlᵻnjuː/; born 5 May 1959) is an English video game designer and programmer.
-He created the god games Populous, Dungeon Keeper, and Black & White, as well as Theme Park, the Fable series, Curiosity: What's Inside the Cube?, and Godus.
-He currently works at 22cans.
+He created the Fable series; god games Populous, Dungeon Keeper, and Black & White; as well as Theme Park, Curiosity: What's Inside the Cube?, and Godus.
+In 2012, he founded 22cans, a video game development studio.

+In 2009, he was chosen by IGN as one of the top 100 game creators of all time.

 Career

 Early career

 Peter Molyneux began his career in 1982 by distributing and selling floppy disks which contained video games for Atari and the Commodore 64.
 He believed that including games on the disks would improve sales, and later concluded that the games were the main selling point.

 He created The Entrepreneur, a text-based business simulation game about running a fledgling company.
 "In those days you could literally call a game 'Space Blob Attacks Mars' and sell about 50 million copies.
 So what did I do?
 I did a business simulation", Molyneux later said.
 Molyneux published the game himself in 1984 by duplicating hundreds of tapes on two Tandy Corporation recorders.
 After taking an advertising space in a game magazine, he prepared for the game's success; he later stated in an interview, "I was utterly convinced that this game would sell tons.
 I thought, 'You know, this letter box is just not big enough.
 It's just not going to fit all the envelopes.'
 So I cut – and this is no joke – I cut a bigger letter box".
 However, the game received only two orders, one of which Molyneux speculated was from his mother.
 In 2007, a GameSpy reviewer commented that the economic gameplay mechanics in Molyneux's Fable II may have been a descendant of The Entrepreneur, stating, "I'm a little concerned that it's Molyneux sneaking in a remix of his first game, Entrepreneur".

 Due to the game's failure, Molyneux retreated from game design, and started Taurus Impex Limited—a company that exported baked beans to the Middle East—with his business partner Les Edgar.
 Commodore International mistook it for Torus, a more established company that produced networking software, and offered to provide Molyneux with ten free Amiga systems to help in porting "his" networking software.
 Molyneux later said "it suddenly dawned on me that this guy didn't know who we were.
 I suddenly had this crisis of conscience.
 I thought, 'If this guy finds out, there go my free computers down the drain.'
 So I just shook his hand and ran out of that office."
 Taurus designed a database system for the Amiga called Acquisition – The Ultimate Database for The Amiga and, after clearing up the misunderstanding with Commodore, released the program to moderate success.